CompOmics/compomics.github.io/denovogui/_posts/2015-09-26-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.5 (September 26.
+2015):**

+ * FEATURE IMPROVEMENT: One algorithm is now run at a time and the duration of each is reported.

+---

 **Changes in DeNovoGUI 1.7.4 (September 23.
 2015):**

  * FEATURE IMPROVEMENT: Updated Novor to version 1.03.0479, adding support for setting the fragmentation type and mass analyzer.